loverdos/aquarium/doc/manual/source/devguide.rst

 .. code-block:: yaml

-  applicable:
+  effective:
-    from:                            # Milliseconds since the epoch
+    from: %d                         # Milliseconds since the epoch
-    to:                              # [opt] Milliseconds since the epoch
+    to:  %d                          # [opt] Milliseconds since the epoch
     repeat:                          # [opt] Defines a repetion list
       - every:                       # [opt] A repetion entry
         start: "min hr dom moy dow"  # 5-elem cron string
         end:   "min hr dom moy dow"  # 5-elem cron string

 The following declaration defines a timeframe starting at the designated timestamp and ending at the time of evaluation.

 .. code-block:: yaml

-  applicable:
+  effective:
     from: 1293703200  #(30/12/2010 10:00)

 The following declaration defines a timeframe of one year, within which the